RAIRLab/logic-group/priorTalks.md

 ## Prior Talks

+11/08/2023: Armin Karic presented an oriignal talk on Category Theory titled "Abstract Nonsense".

+11/01/2023: James Oswald presented a talk on a paper written by Shane Legg and Marcus Hutter titled "Universal Intelligence, A formal definition of general machine intelligence".

 10/25/2023: Brandon Rozek presented an original talk titled "Introduction to Goal Recognition as Planning"

 10/18/2023: Brandon Rozek and James Oswald presented an original workshop titled "RAIR Lab Software Overview"